 - 2:45 PM Camper of the day / Summary

 - 3:00 PM Dismissal

-Session I will take place at Stoutenburgh Gymnasium.
+Some instruction will take place at Stoutenburgh Gymnasium.
 Saint Anselm basketball has called historic Stoutenburgh Gymnasium home since 1960.
 The gymnasium seats 1,200 patrons for Saint Anselm men's and women's basketball contests and also serves the college community in other capacities, including functioning as the home court for the Saint Anselm women's volleyball program in the fall.
 The gymnasium is also utilized for occasional social functions and intramural and recreational sports.

-Session II will take place at the Carr Center on campus.
+Instruction will also take place at the Carr Center on campus.
 Built in 1982, the Carr Center is named in honor of Saint Anselm alumnus John Maurus Carr '34, a benefactor and member of the college's board of trustees for many years and a former president of the alumni association.
 The Carr Center features three regulation size basketball, volleyball, and tennis courts; three regulation racquetball courts; a 9,000 square foot fitness center available for use by the Saint Anselm community; a varsity weight room for use by the college's varsity athletic programs; and is home to the college's athletics administrative offices.
 The widely used Carr Center allows for a number of different activities at once, whether they are organized club sports, volunteer programs, clinics, or a simple pickup basketball game.

 July 1, 2022: My son got up very early and looked forward to going every single day!
 To me as a mom, that was the best part!
 He always couldn't wait to go the next day!
 I know it's because he enjoyed it and that it was fun and he loved his coaches - he kept wanting to come back!
 Overall it was a great week of camp and we are sad the 5 days flew by!